-Export prices in the US rose 0.6 percent month-over-month in February of 2019, following a downwardly revised 0.5 percent drop in January and beating market expectations of a 0.1 percent gain.
-Higher prices for both agricultural and nonagricultural commodities contributed to the February increase.
-Export prices for agricultural commodities rose 0.3 percent, after falling 2.1 percent in January.
-Nonagricultural export prices increased 0.7 percent, the largest monthly rise since April 2018.
-Higher prices for nonagricultural industrial supplies and materials led the increase, with rising cost for each of the finished goods categories contributing to the advance.
-Year-on-year, cost of exports went up 0.3 percent, after a 0.2 percent fall in January.
-Export Prices in the United States averaged 109.08 Index Points from 1983 until 2019, reaching an all time high of 135.30 Index Points in September of 2011 and a record low of 82.40 Index Points in September of 1986.
+Export prices in the US rose 0.2 percent month-over-month in April 2019, following a downwardly revised 0.6 percent gain in the previous month and below market expectations of a 0.5 percent increase.
+Cost of nonagricultural exports led the overall advance in April and more than offset a decline in prices for agricultural exports.
+Prices of nonagricultural export increased 0.4 percent, after rising 0.7 percent the previous month, mainly driven by cost of nonagricultural industrial supplies and materials and automotive vehicles.
+Meanwhile, cost of agricultural exports fell 1.5 percent, following a 1.0 percent increase in March, mostly due to vegetables (-17.2 percent), fruits (-6.8 percent) and corn (-2.6 percent).
+Year-on-year, export prices went up 0.3 percent, after a 0.6 percent gain in March and missing market forecasts of a 0.6 percent rise.
+Export Prices in the United States averaged 109.17 Index Points from 1983 until 2019, reaching an all time high of 135.30 Index Points in September of 2011 and a record low of 82.40 Index Points in September of 1986.